patcon/kedro-polislike-pipelines-san-juan-islands/README.md

 This project is an attempt to use Kedro to model [Polis](https://pol.is/home)-like data pipelines.

+About the repo:

+This repo is a test of creating a geographic projection, based on responses to some statements.
+Scripts and code convert votes for "I live on island X" to a geographic projection extracted from OpenStreetMap.
+The code that extracted the boundaries was: https://overpass-turbo.eu/s/2dvr

 ## Background

 Polis is a collective intelligence tool for collecting simple agree/disagree data and from that